 Toss in toys that encourage your toddler to be active

 As toddlers grow stronger and more confident with their bodies, they learn to do all sorts of physical tricks.
 As a parent, you want to be encouraging and appreciative of your child’s latest playground achievements.
-Seek out toys that help your little one practice their current physical skills and develop new ones.
+Besides, investing in the cute baby clothes; seek out toys that help your little one practice their current physical skills and develop new ones.

 Examples of toys that can help you achieve this include wagons to fill and pull, balls of different sizes and shapes to kick and throw, moving boxes to make tunnels to crawl through, three-wheeled scooters or tricycles with appropriate protective gear, gardening tools to dig and weed with, pull-toys to pull behind them, child-size basketball hoop, and plastic bowling sets.